 Dr. Parberry's current research interests are clustered around game development, ranging from the procedural generation of game content to cognitive assessment of video gameplay using research methods from neuropsychology.
-He is assisted in these endeavours by an able team of PhD students whose 8 successful graduates include Dr. Zoran Obradovic (1991, now the Laura H. Carnell Professor of Data Analytics and Full Professor in the Department of Computer & Information sciences at Temple University), Dr. Timothy Roden (2005, now an Associate Professor in the Department of Computer Science at Lamar University), and Dr. Jonathan Doran (2014, now an Assistant Professor in the Department of Computer & Information Science at Bradley University).
+He is assisted in his research by an able team of PhD students whose 8 alumni include Dr. Zoran Obradovic (1991, now the Laura H. Carnell Professor of Data Analytics and Full Professor in the Department of Computer & Information sciences at Temple University), Dr. Timothy Roden (2005, now an Associate Professor in the Department of Computer Science at Lamar University), and Dr. Jonathon Doran (2014, now an Assistant Professor in the Department of Computer & Information Science at Bradley University).
 His research is enriched by past and present interdisciplinary collaborations that include Dr. Ki Yin Chang (Professor in the Department of Merchant Marine at the National Taiwan Ocean University), Max B. Kazemzadeh (Associate Professor in the Department of Art, Communication & Theater and Director of the Art & Media Design Program at Gallaudet University) and Dr. Thomas D. Parsons (Fellow of the National Academy of Neuropsychology; Associate Professor in the Department of Psychology and Director of the Clinical Neuropsychology and Simulation Laboratory at UNT).